hammertoe/nft_raffle/README.md

 This is a tool for creating raffles on the XRP Ledger.

-This is a submittion for the (XRP Ledger hackathon)[https://devpost.com/software/nft-raffle].
+This is a submittion for the [XRP Ledger hackathon](https://devpost.com/software/nft-raffle).